 After time, the basic foundation of qualities is established and practitioners can start exploring more specific expressions of these basic qualities.
 Long term practitioners start to take on a style that is unique to them and so can each look very different to the outside viewer, but the underlying qualities are always present.

-The qualities we establish in the beginning are:
+The qualities we focus on are:

-– Grounding: This quite simply means being difficult to push over and more capable of holding your position against incoming force.
+This quite simply means being difficult to push over and more capable of holding your position against incoming force.
 Developing your grounding aids in building self-confidence and capacity to confront difficulties in life.

-MARTIAL ARTS (FOR SELF DEVELOPMENT)
+(FOR SELF DEVELOPMENT)

-Qigong (also called nei gong – internal training) is a practice that combines basic physical motions or static postures with breathing, work on sensations and circulation.
+Qi gong (also called nei gong – internal training) is a practice that combines basic physical motions or static postures with breathing, work on sensations and circulation.
 The Da Xuan Family Qigong is a specific approach that will develop the internal qualities in a clear and methodical way with no need for esoteric fluff.
 The internal qualities are:

-– Uniting: A united body moves in complete harmony with greatly increased circulation and superior structural strength.
+A united body moves in complete harmony with greatly increased circulation and superior structural strength.
 This makes you both stronger and more resistant to injuries, while also increasing the possibility of feeling in even more detail.

 There is a very clear connection between breathing and emotions, particularly stress.
 Nothing brings a greater relaxation than breathing, and nothing brings more energy than breathing.
 It is at the center of everything we do in our practice and in our lives.